+1 236 868 7464

 Education and future goals

 Volunteering has also influenced Aldo’s academic journey.
-After finishing high school, he took time to explore opportunities for personal growth, including participating in the international volunteering expedition.
+After finishing high school, he took time to explore opportunities for personal growth, including participating in the international volunteering.

 Later, he decided to continue his education and applied for university scholarships.
 Competing with more than 400 applicants nationwide, Aldo earned a scholarship to study Law at ULACIT, recognized for his leadership and academic excellence.